If you’re an artist or a crafter who loves creating handmade goods, you might have wondered how to sell on Etsy.

 Most importantly: what will it cost?

-Etsy currently has two package options to choose from when signing up, with a third option set to launch sometime in 2019 (you can always switch to a different option later).
+Etsy currently has two subscription options to choose from when signing up (you can always change your subscription later).

 The options are:

-- The “Standard” option comes with the basic tools that you need to get your store set up on Etsy and is free of charge.
+- Etsy Standard is the default and comes with all the basic tools that you need to get your store set up on Etsy.
+This is free of charge.

-Then, after signing up, Etsy will take $0.20 for every item you list in your shop as part of their listing fee, as well as a 5% cut on every item you sell.
+Then, after signing up, Etsy will take $0.20 for every item you list in your shop as part of their listing fee, as well as a 5% transaction fee on every item you sell.
 A listed item is active for four months or until it is sold.

 Some other things to keep in mind: